Geoalert/mapflow-docs-en/source/faq.rst

 **Can I buy satellite imagery from you?**

     No, you can’t.
-We only sell vector data that we have extracted from images.
+We provide service to extract vector data from geospatial images.

 **Can you control the channels of the RGB data used?**